Dissertation: Networks, Conflict, and Causal Inference

 Segregation and Coexistance in Informal Settlements

-In the summer of 2016 I spent eight weeks in Kampala, Uganda interviewing and surveying residents in slums about their friendship, secret-sharing, and money-borrowing networks.
+For my first foray into fieldwork, I spent eight weeks in Kampala, Uganda interviewing and surveying residents in informal settlements about their friendship, secret-sharing, and money-borrowing networks.
 My preliminary results suggest that migrants from the North of Uganda are more likely to segregate themselves along ethnic lines, while those hailing from the center are more likely to form cross-ethnic ties.
-I am currently exploring to what degree this homophily (self-segregation) can be attributed to war-related trauma from internally displaced persons (IDPs) who fled the conflict between the Ugandan military and the Lord's Resistance Army.
-In addition, there is evidence to suggest that residents who have spent more time in the diverse environment of Kampala are more likely to be open to friendships with other tribes.
-Hence, a slum, in spite of crime, unemployment, and conflict over property rights, can potentially serve as a breeding ground for coexistence.
+Yet there is evidence to suggest that residents who have spent more time in the diverse environment of Kampala are more likely to be open to friendships with other tribes.
+Hence, an informal settlement—in spite of crime, unemployment, and conflict over property rights—may also serve as a breeding ground for coexistence.